olets/hometown-prompt-docs/docs/transient-prompt.md

 # Transient prompt

+Hometown has a "transient prompt" feature.
+When transient prompt is enabled (as it is by default), the current command line gets a distinct prompt.

 ## The effect

-data-rich prompt, possibly on several lines has a "transient prompt" feature.
-When transient prompt is enabled (as it is by default), the current command line gets a distinct prompt.

 Consider you run a series of commands: